f00dl3/ModelsJ/README.md

 wgrib2, g2ctl, gribmap, get_grib.pl, get_inv.pl, grads - can all be found through Google as well.
 I do not own the code, so I am not including it.

-You pretty much must have a bleeding edge system - AT LEAST 16 GB if not 32 GB of RAM is necessary.
+You pretty much must have a bleeding edge system - AT LEAST 16 GB if not 32 GB of RAM and a Core i7 4790k (8x4GHz) or better is necessary.
 I upgraded to 32 GB because of my "older" Bash iteration of this.

+* Somewhere down the road I may make use of the nVidia CUDA Java Libraries.